tfb-sv/MIW-ART/README.md

 # Molecular Interpretation Workflow through Attentive Recursive Tree Model (MIW-ART)
 This repository contains the implementation of the MIW-ART paper.

+## Overview
-**Purpose:** To identify and interpret the significant drug molecule fragments for the corresponding molecular property tasks (e.g., physiology, biophysics, and physical chemistry), we propose a sequence of processes named **Molecular Interpretation Workflow through Attentive Recursive Tree Model (MIW-ART)** by utilizing the [Attention Recursive Tree (AR-Tree)](https://github.com/shijx12/AR-Tree) model.
+- Identify and interpret the significant drug molecule fragments for the corresponding molecular property tasks (e.g., physiology, biophysics, and physical chemistry), a sequence of processes is proposed named **Molecular Interpretation Workflow through Attentive Recursive Tree Model (MIW-ART)** by utilizing the [Attention Recursive Tree (AR-Tree)](https://github.com/shijx12/AR-Tree) model.

-Here are some example commands below to run the related scripts.
-These can be used in the Anaconda prompt.
-Also, various files related to environmental setup can be found in the `settings` folder.

-## Firstly, indicate the environment and the project directory:
-The following two commands are for example purposes, you should modify these commands according to your needs.

-> conda activate <env_name>
+## Dataset
+- **MoleculeNet**: A benchmark dataset collection for various molecular property prediction and classification tasks.

+## Setup
+Install required libraries:

-> cd <project_root>\MIW-ART\code
+> cd <your_directory>\MIW-ART\code

+> pip install -r requirements.txt

-## For training:
+## Usage

+### Training:
+To train the model from scratch.

 > python train_tree.py --data_name "freesolv"

+### Evaluation:
-## For testing the model checkpoints, obtaining the Newick strings, or visualizing the tree structures:
+To evaluate the model checkpoints, obtain the Newick strings, or visualize the tree structures.

 Firstly, you need to run the `train_tree.py` script **OR** you can use an available model checkpoint, which is in the `results/training_results` folder.

 > python eval_tree.py --mode "test" --data_names "freesolv"